AllanBlanchard/tutoriel_wp/english/function-contract/well-specified-function.md

 ## Side effects

-Our `swap` function is provable with regard to the specification and potential runtime errors, but is it however enough specified ?
+Our `swap` function is provable with regard to the specification and potential runtime errors, but is it however specified enough?
 We can slightly modify our code to check this (we use `assert` to verify some properties at some particular points):